JordanMicahBennett/live_ai_object-detection-on-tiny-jetson-neural-nano-computer/README.md

 4. Taking about 5 hours (slow internet connection at home) I then installed the [jetson nano detection and tracking kit](https://github.com/SteveMacenski/jetson_nano_detection_and_tracking).
 This kit allows us to run an ai based (convolutional neural network etc) object detection model.

-5. Oops, one reason why [the kit](https://github.com/SteveMacenski/jetson_nano_detection_and_tracking) failed to work at first, but then I suspected I didn't install the camera properly.
+5. Oops, one reason why [the kit](https://github.com/SteveMacenski/jetson_nano_detection_and_tracking) failed to work at first, is as I suspected; I didn't install the camera properly.
 The camera must be placed on the board in a particular order, which I discovered [here](https://medium.com/@dmccreary/getting-your-camera-working-on-the-nvida-nano-336b9ecfed3a).

-6. Another reason why the kit failed to work first, was due to a "canberry error".
+6. Another reason why the kit failed to work first, was due to a "canberra error".
 A quick "sudo-apt get install libcanberra-gtk-module" fixed that error.

 Success!
 ===
-After doing the above, [the ai kit](https://github.com/SteveMacenski/jetson_nano_detection_and_tracking) with the ability to detect objects in camera stream right on the jetson nano mini neural computer, without need to connect to my somewhat powerful i7 desktop (as I captured in the clip below):
+After doing the above, [the ai kit](https://github.com/SteveMacenski/jetson_nano_detection_and_tracking) can now detect objects in camera stream right on the jetson nano mini neural computer, without need to connect to my somewhat powerful i7 desktop (as I captured in the clip below):

 [Youtube/Live Ai object detection on tiny jetson nano neural computer](https://www.youtube.com/watch?v=Vp93UgLiq-w&feature=youtu.be)